alextegelid/qmk-keymap-svg/README.md

 Currently only works with the layout of the Ferris Sweep keyboard.

 ## Todo
-* Parse layer toggles
+[ ] Parse layer toggles
-* Find and parse custom keycodes
+[ ] Find and parse custom keycodes
+[ ] Make sure whitespace inside parentheses is ignored